 In our corporation, we use Microsoft Planner to manage our team tasks.
 We are not your standard IT department, we also develop some internal web applications.
 To keep track of all the features and bugs we use Planner.
 A great tool for this, everybody can open the Planner and see what we are working on.
 They can add a bug or feature to it and see the progress.

 But as a programmer, we really like to use Github issue tracking.
 Not because the interface is better, but it allows us to reference code changes to the issue.
 So when we solve a bug, we can commit the code to the server and reference the issue number to it.
 This way we can always see how an issue is resolved or why a particular piece of code is changed.

 So what was happening is that the business side was keeping tracking of the issues in Planner, while the developers were recreating the issues in Github… entering data twice.
-In this

 What are you going to learn?